 The proposed active damping techniques are now compared in terms of closed-loop transmissibility and compliance.
-The transmissibility is defined as the transfer function from the displacement of the rotating stage along \vec{i}x to the displacement of the payload along the same direction.
-It is used to characterize the amount of vibration is transmitted through the suspended platform to the payload.
-The compliance describes the displacement response of the payload to the external forces applied to it.
+The transmissibility is here defined as the transfer function from a displacement of the rotating stage along \vec{i}x to the displacement of the payload along the same direction.
+It is used to characterize how much vibration is transmitted through the suspended platform to the payload.
+The compliance describes the displacement response of the payload to external forces applied to it.
 This is a useful metric when disturbances are directly applied to the payload.
-Here, it is defined as the transfer function from external forces applied on the payload along \vec{i}x to the displacement of the payload along the same direction.
+It is here defined as the transfer function from external forces applied on the payload along \vec{i}x to the displacement of the payload along the same direction.

-Very similar results were obtained for the two proposed IFF modifications in terms of transmissibility and compliance (Figure 6.2).
-Using IFF degrades the compliance at low frequencies, whereas using relative damping control degrades the transmissibility at high frequencies.
-This is very well known characteristics of these common active damping techniques that hold when applied to rotating platforms.
+Very similar results are obtained for the two proposed IFF modifications in terms of transmissibility and compliance (Figure 6.2).
+Using IFF degrades the compliance at low frequency while using relative damping control degrades the transmissibility at high frequency.
+This is very well known characteristics of these common active damping techniques that holds when applied to rotating platforms.

-Figure 6.2: Comparison of the obtained transmissibility (a) and compliance (b) for the three tested active damping techniques
+Figure 6.2: Comparison of the obtained transmissibilty (a) and compliance (b) for the three tested active damping techniques